What is vacant or empty home insurance?

 Most insurance companies will offer vacant home insurance, and which is the best for you depends on a lot of factors.

-Here are a few companies that offer homeowners insurance for vacant properties.
+Here are a few companies that offer homeowners insurance for vacant homes.
 Some are specialty insurers, and others are big names.

 When do you need vacant home insurance?